facebookresearch/ParlAI/parlai/agents/hugging_face/README.md

 Here is example output from the above command:
 ```
 Enter Your Message: What do you think of parrots?
-[Gpt2]:  I love parrots.
+[Dialogpt]:  I love parrots.
 They are the best.
 I love them so much.
 I wish I had a pet parrot.
 ```